-- 31 weeks: this appointment is for nulliparous women and, as well as routine procedures, it should include a review of screening tests performed at 28 weeks, with reassessment of care needs and identification of those that need extra care.
+- 31 weeks: this appointment is for nulliparous women and, as well as routine procedures, it should include a review of screening tests performed at 28 weeks, with reassessment of care needs and identification of those who need extra care.

 - 36 weeks: this appointment is for all pregnant women and, in addition to routine procedures, should allow for checking of the position of the fetus with external cephalic version offered to women with a breech presentation.
-Where a previous scan showed the placenta covering the internal cervical os, this should be reviewed.
+Information should be given surrounding issues such as breastfeeding, care of the new baby, postnatal depression and vitamin K.

 - 38 weeks: this appointment is for all pregnant women for all routine procedures to be performed.